-When a loved one passes there is nothing that can really the pain and aches that comes with the loss.
+When a loved one passes there is nothing that can really the pain and aches that come with the loss.
 Losing someone hits deep into the heart and soul.
 There is no physical purchase or monetary gift that can bring someone back.
 However, justice must be served and our team of professionals at JML Law, A Professional Law Corporation, in San Bernardino is ready to bring your loved one justice.

 Wrongful death is defined as a death that was foreseeable and caused by the negligence of some person or party.
 Wrongful death is a civil suit that can be brought forth alongside criminal action.
 Neither of the two will influence each other’s outcome.
 For example, a criminal charge can fall through, but a civil suit can prevail.
 Our San Bernardino wrongful death attorneys at JML Law, A Professional Law Corporation, understand the legal documentation needed to prove negligence.

 The purpose of a wrongful death suit is to obtain a monetary value from the person or party who is responsible for the death of your loved one.
 This monetary value covers expenses such as the funeral, burial, medical bills, loss of wages, and loss of companionship.
 When you lose someone you don’t just lose their presence—you lose their future.
 You lose the support that person would have given you had they not been killed.
 You lost the financial support of that person as well.
 Our legal team understands that money cannot bring back a life, but it can provide the finances necessary to move on from death.